 I started writing "professionally" when I was in HS.
 In addition to the assigned stuff I had to do for English class, I also wrote poetry and short stories.
 (I may reprint a few of them here, but not many.)
 But I was a paid columnist for the local newspaper and I wrote a column about the formal goings-on at the local high school I attended.
 Before that, however, was a creative writing course in junior high.
 Since then, I've dabbled in writing, mostly for myself.
 At the moment, my outlet for creative writing can be found in reports, design narratives, and...

-I write a monthly column for ProAV Magazine (look for the "Consultant's Connection" column at http://proavmagazine.com/) and occassionally write a feature article (search for "Being There", an article on telepresence) for them.
+I used to write a monthly column for ProAV Magazine (look for the "Consultant's Connection" column at http://proavmagazine.com/) and occasionally write a feature article (search for "Being There", an article on telepresence) for them.
 Those efforts are all about the audiovisual industry and the variety of issues that our industry faces.

 But, that itch is still there and I need to scratch it more...